mohliyet/ton_projects/Courses/MIT 15.S12 Blockchain and Money/Class04.md

 - [Scripting Language](#scripting-language)
 - [Blockchain Design - Putting it All Together](#blockchain-design-putting-it-all-together)
 - [Bitcoin's Academic Pedigree](#bitcoins-academic-pedigree)

+## Transaction Inputs and Outputs

+Bitcoin transactions consist of inputs and outputs.
+Here's a more detailed explanation:

+- **Transaction Format:** Every Bitcoin transaction has a specific format that includes inputs and outputs.

+- **Inputs:** Each input refers to a previous transaction's output.
+It includes the previous transaction's ID, an index, and a signature.
+The signature is generated using the private key associated with the previous transaction's output.

+- **Outputs:** Each output includes a value (the amount of Bitcoin being transferred) and a public key, which is the Bitcoin address of the recipient.

+- **Lock Time:** This is a parameter that can be set to indicate the earliest time or earliest block when the transaction can be added to the blockchain.
+If the lock time is not set (or set to zero), the transaction can be added to any block.

+- **Turing Complete:** This term refers to a system capable of performing any computational task given enough resources.
+Bitcoin Script, the language used to write the conditions for spending bitcoins, is not Turing complete.
+It lacks certain features like loops, which is a design choice to avoid potential issues with infinite loops during transaction verification.

+- **Multiple Inputs and Outputs:** A single Bitcoin transaction can have multiple inputs and outputs.
+This allows for more complex transactions, such as those involving multiple senders or recipients.

+- **Coinbase Transaction:** This is a special type of transaction that's included in each new block.
+It's the transaction that rewards the miner for solving the proof-of-work puzzle.
+The input of a coinbase transaction is the block reward.

+- **Block Reward Halving:** The block reward halves approximately every 210,000 blocks, which is roughly every four years.
+As of 2018, the block reward is 12.5 bitcoins.
+It started at 50 bitcoins per block when Bitcoin was first launched.

+- **100 Block Maturity Rule:** The bitcoins earned from a coinbase transaction cannot be spent until 100 more blocks have been added to the blockchain.
+This is to ensure the stability of the block containing the coinbase transaction.
 ## Bitcoin Script

 Bitcoin Script is the programming language used within the Bitcoin protocol to process transactions.
 Here are some key points about Bitcoin Script: